 What is an initial public offering (IPO)?

 An IPO, or Initial Public Offering, is used when a company makes their stock available on a public exchange for the first time.
-Any type of company in any industry can launch an IPO, but the process mainly applies to a growing company that is looking for an injection of investor cash to fund its future plans.
+This means outside investors can buy shares and become part-owners of the company.

-What does an IPO mean for investors?
+What does an IPO mean for Investors?

 Patience can be a virtue for investors considering an IPO.
 Sometimes, the initial price will correct after the initial hype, as some investors seek to “sell the news.”
 This can present more attractive buy-in opportunities down the line, as the IPO stabilises in price.